paulklemm/regression-heatmap-paper/Cover Letter.md

 The sections revised using this feedback are:

-* *2.3 Regression Analysis* - explained the new metrics and their usage
+* **2.3 Regression Analysis** - explained the new metrics and their usage
-* *4.3 Abstracting Regression Results using R²* is now renamed into  *4.3 Abstracting Regression Results* and covers the new metrics.
+* **4.3 Abstracting Regression Results using R²** is now renamed into  **4.3 Abstracting Regression Results** and covers the new metrics.
-* *5.2 Regression Cube Visualization* contains *Selecting and Scaling the Descriptive Regression Metric*, a new paragraph explaining the selection and scaling of the regression metrics
+* **5.2 3D Regression Heat Map Visualization** contains **Selecting and Scaling the Descriptive Regression Metric**, a new paragraph explaining the selection and scaling of the regression metrics
-* Paragraph *Mosaic Plot Slice Visualization* summarizes the features appearing as context information including the residual plot.
+* Paragraph **2D Heat Map Slice Visualization** summarizes the features appearing as context information including the residual plot.

 Related Work
 ------------